pindi-krishna/ML-and-DL-Notes/Natural-Language-Processing/Transformers/README.md

 1. Since we are learning what the values in $x_t$ should be, how "related" two words are is entirely determined by the task.
 In most cases, the definite article "the" is not very relevant to the interpretation of the other words in the sentence; therefore, we will likely end up with an embedding $v_{the}$ that has a low or negative dot product with all other words.

-1. On the other hand, to interpret what walks means in this sentence, it's very helpful to work out who is doing the walking.
-This is likely expressed by a noun, so for nouns like cat and verbs like walks, we will likely learn embeddings $v_{cat}$ and $v_{walks}$ that have a high, positive dot product together.
+1. On the other hand, to interpret what "walks" means in this sentence, it's very helpful to work out who is doing the walking.
+This is likely expressed by a noun, so for nouns like "cat" and verbs like "walks", we will likely learn embeddings $v_{cat}$ and $v_{walks}$ that have a high, positive dot product together.

 1. This is the basic intuition behind self-attention.
 The dot product expresses how related two vectors in the input sequence are, with “related” defined by the learning task, and the output vectors are weighted sums over the whole input sequence, with the weights determined by these dot products.